Skip to main content

 • Customer Details Panel: Located on the right-hand side, this panel displays key customer information, including their name and contact details.
 If an e-commerce store is connected, it also shows a history of their previous orders.
 From this panel, you can block a user or sign them out of receiving marketing messages if they request it.

-• Bulk Actions: This Admin-only feature allows you to manage multiple conversations at once.
-For example, an Admin can use time filters to bulk-close all conversations that have been inactive for more than 48 hours.
+• This Admin-only feature allows you to manage multiple conversations at once.
+For example, an Admin can use time, user or team filters to bulk-close all conversations that have been inactive for more than 48 hours for example.
 To locate the Bulk Close feature, go to Settings from the profile avatar, click Conversations settings, and Bulk close.
 Closing a massive number of conversations might take a while.
 You will receive an email once all conversations are closed.
+Refresh the page after receiving the confirmation email to see the updated results.
+(NOTE: The bulk close cannot be undone, so pay attention to the filters you're using to close conversations).

 These tools, combined with the structured workflow, depend on an underlying system logic that delivers conversations to the right agent in the first place.